Welcome prospective students, current students, and alumnae

 The department is also home to a number of student organizations: Pi Sigma Alpha (the political science honor society); the Legal Society; the Southern Miss Political Society (open to anyone with an interest in politics); the Pre-Law Society and the Future Black Law Students Association (both of which are open to any student interested in attending law school).

-Faculty members include nine political scientists, four economists, two lawyers (paralegal faculty), and one geographer.
+Faculty members include nine political scientists, four economists, three lawyers (paralegal faculty), and one geographer.
 Faculty research and teaching interests include religion and politics; media and popular political culture; race theory; human rights and protest movements; economics in the Middle East; the economics of health, technology, development, and sovereignty among others.
-All full time faculty have advanced degrees from a wide spectrum of universities including University of Florida, University of Michigan, University of Georgia, University of Utah, University of Pennsylvania, North Texas University, Southern Illinois, Old Dominion, Ole Miss, Texas, Texas A&M, Texas Tech, Oklahoma State, and University of Alabama
+All full time faculty have advanced degrees from a wide spectrum of universities including University of Florida, University of Michigan, University of Georgia, Wisconsin at Milwaukee, University of Utah, University of Pennsylvania, North Texas University, Southern Illinois, Old Dominion, Ole Miss, Texas, Texas A&M, Texas Tech, Oklahoma State, and Louisiana State University.